reazwrahman/StockManagerGUI-in-Java/README.md

-A GUI written in Java to manage easily edit and store stock portfolio.
+A GUI written in Java to easily manage and analyze a stock portfolio.

 Future work will include another backend component responsible for analyzing the portfolio.